RedstoneAlmeida/IntionProxy/README.md

 - More commands
 - More stable and more simplistic for easy setup

+ > **Commands**
+- Transfer, be like transfer with bonus.
+Use: "transfer RedstoneAlmeida ServerName 0.0.0.0 19133"
+- Stop, well... stopping proxy.
+- List, see all connected servers
+- Say, you send message to all servers, Use: "say example message"
+- Plugins, see all archives loaded, example: Loaded: test.js, test2.js...

 *Well, welcome to a new connection system for nukkit.*